 Irritable bowel syndrome might not be the sexiest of topics, but that doesn’t mean we should ignore it.
-Considering it affects nearly 45 million people in the United States alone and two out of three of those people are women, we thought it was time to shed some light on the all-too-common condition.
+Considering it affects up to 45 million people in the United States alone and two out of three of those people are women, we thought it was time to shed some light on the all-too-common condition.

 What Is Irritable Bowel Syndrome?